Quatton/tktr/README.md

 Tickettier is an open-source wrapper for [Stripe](https://stripe.com/) (and hopefully other payment processors in the future!) that makes it easy to create and manage Stripe products and subscriptions as code.
 It is designed to be a single source of truth for your Stripe products and prices, and to make it easy to manage them in a version-controlled way.

+The name, project structure, and patterns are inspired by [tRPC](https://trpc.io/), despite with no features related to it.

 ## Table of Contents
 - [Tickettier](#tickettier)
   - [Table of Contents](#table-of-contents)